Yakima County District Court

 Judge Donald W. Engel

-Miguel Anbgel Fernandez, DOB 06/29/98, driving under the influence and second-degree driving while license suspended.
+Tonya Rae Rollin, DOB 12/02/90, driving under the influence, second-degree driving while license suspended and hit-and-run unattended vehicle.

 Comments